wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/model-data-power-bi/includes/4-optimize-data-models.md

 If you view tables in the **Model** view, hidden fields appear dimmed.
 The data in these tables is still available and is still part of the model.
 You can unhide any field that has been hidden by right-clicking the field and then selecting **unhide**.

 ## Sort visualization data by another field
-The **Sort by Column** tool, available on the **Table tools** tab, is useful to help ensure that your data is displayed in the order that you intended.
+The **Sort by Column** tool, available on the **Column tools** tab, is useful to help ensure that your data is displayed in the order that you intended.

 ![Screenshot of the Sort by Column field.](../media/04-power-bi-desktop-sort-by-column.png)